 Miami Township receives tax revenues from vehicle registrations through the Ohio Bureau of Motor Vehicles (OBMV).
-All passenger cars, trucks, motorcycles, motor homes, trailers, etc., registered by residents of Miami Township generate much needed revenue for roadway maintenance, but you MUST state you are a resident of Miami Township to the deputy registrar at the time of registration.
-If not, our monies may go to Centerville, Dayton, Miamisburg, West Carrollton, Moraine or Carlisle.
+All passenger cars, trucks, motorcycles, motor homes, trailers, etc., registered by residents of Miami Township generate much needed revenue for roadway maintenance, but you must state you are a resident of Miami Township to the deputy registrar at the time of registration.
+If not, our monies may go to the cities of Centerville, Dayton, Miamisburg, West Carrollton, Moraine or Carlisle.
 The Township currently receives roughly $82,000 in license registration tax revenues to be used for roadway maintenance.

 According to ORC Section 4504.18, the funds generated from the license registration fees shall be used “for the construction, reconstruction, improvement, maintenance and repair of township roads, bridges and culverts; for purchasing, erecting and maintaining traffic signs, markers, lights and signals; for purchasing road machinery and equipment, and planning, constructing and maintaining suitable buildings to house such equipment”.